 In nearby Lynnwood there is an intentional, spiritual community where some Ananda members live and support one another in a lifestyle of meditation, service, simple living and high ideals.
-Residents have started a CSA: community supported food growing coop.
 Ananda is known throughout the world for its network of independent, intentional communities which are among the most successful in the world today.

-Ananda is also part of a worldwide network of self-supporting teaching, residential, and retreat centers.
 Aspects of this worldwide work exist in the Seattle area as well.
-For example, local members have founded the Living Wisdom School for children in Shoreline, WA.
+For example, local members have founded the Living Wisdom School for children in Lynnwood, WA.
 It is affiliated with the worldwide Ananda network of the same name.
 To benefit the school, members also started the Living Wisely Thrift & Gift store in Shoreline.

 Other members have established the East West Bookshop in Seattle which was patterned after the first Ananda East West Bookshop near San Francisco, California.

-The spiritual philosophy and meditation techniques taught at Ananda are based upon the teachings of the world renowned spiritual yoga-master, Paramhansa Yogananda (author of Autobiography of a Yogi).
-Ananda was founded by Swami Kriyananda.
-He lives in India now but is American and is one of the few remaining (and best known) direct disciples of Yogananda.
-Swami Kriyananda is the author of over one hundred popular books and hundreds of musical compositions (which figure prominently in programs and services at Ananda).
+Ananda was founded by Swami Kriyananda, who left his body in 2013, was one of the last remaining (and best known) direct disciples of Yogananda.
+Swami Kriyananda was the author of over one hundred popular books and hundreds of musical compositions (which figure prominently in programs and services at Ananda).